 Types Of Gender Discrimination In The Workplace

-Sexism is a form of workplace gender discrimination that generally refers to the different or unjust treatment of an employee on the basis of gender.
-Women may experience this by way of discriminatory hiring or firing practices, pay disparities, restriction of benefits or promotions, or the violation of any terms or conditions of employment on account of being a woman.
+Disparate treatment based on sex generally refers to the different or unjust treatment of an employee on the basis of their sex.
+Employees may experience this by way of discriminatory hiring or firing practices, pay disparities, or restriction of benefits or promotions because of their sex.

-Sexual harassment and assault is an insidious form of gender discrimination that involves any unsolicited behavior (verbal or physical) of a sexual nature that interferes with work performance, affects a woman’s employment, or creates a hostile work environment.
-Examples of sexual harassment and assault in the workplace can range from inappropriate sexual jokes to the use of sexual slurs and non-consensual touching.
+Sexual harassment is an insidious form of sex discrimination that involves any unsolicited behavior (verbal or physical) of a sexual nature that interferes with work performance, affects a person’s employment, or creates a hostile work environment.
+Examples of sexual harassment and in the workplace can range from inappropriate sexual jokes to the use of sexual slurs and non-consensual touching.

 Many factors can affect the type of discrimination a woman may experience in the workplace, depending on her place of work, location, and other identifying characteristics of herself and coworkers.